hamishwp/ODDRIN/README.md

 ```

+**This will error if you have not already installed the necessary data** (see the end of installation instructions - *'Data to be downloaded manually'*).
 In order to install the full ODDRIN package, I can only guide you through Linux and possibly Mac distributions (sorry!).
 For Macs, this should, in theory, be the same, but I can't say for sure.
 The problem is getting the R package `rJava` to work.
 For Linux and Mac distributions, open a terminal and run the following:

 ```bash